ga4gh-beacon/B2RI_Documentation/docs/tutorial-data-beaconization.md

 Let's assume that we have the 6 files from STEP 1 in the directory `my_bff_dir` and the file from STEP 2 at `beacon_XXXXXXX`.

-We will add these values to the parameters file:
+We will add these values to a new parameters file:

 ```yaml
 ---